 Shingle Oak Care

 Caring for the shingle oak is relatively straightforward and easy, especially if you live in an area where it is a native.
-Like most trees, a good start early in life will help ensure it grow up healthy and robust and lead you to avoid some hurdles that can lead to expense and property later in the tree’s life.
+Like most trees, a good start early in life will help ensure it grows up healthy and robust and lead you to avoid some hurdles that can lead to expense and property later in the tree’s life.
 Knowing where to plant your tree is vital to its success.

 Like all oak species, the shingle oak demands full sun in order to thrive.
 It will tolerate part shade, but as always, consider the natural setting of the tree.
 Oaks are canopy trees and often do not compete with sunlight, so they are used to getting plenty.
 Placement is important, now and the future.
 Oaks do not transplant well, so planting it in the right place now and considering where you might consider putting that new garage that creates shade four years from now is essential.